stefanprodan/gitops-linkerd/DEMO.md

 Let's take a look at those files one at a time.

 First, we have `namespace.yaml`.
-This one is straightforward: it defines the `faces` namespace that we'll use for everything here.
+This one is straightforward: it defines the `faces` namespace that we'll use for everything here, and it tells Linkerd to inject any Pods appearing in this namespace.

 ```bash
 #@echo